Arab League delegation begins Khartoum meetings, junta-opposition negotiations continue

 The Secretary-General’s spokesman stated that the delegation’s visit comes in the context of the commitment of the Arab League to support the parties in Sudan, to call for the resumption of the negotiation process, and to build confidence between them so as to ensure a broad national consensus to overcome the difficulties of the current phase and reach a compromise formula for the transitional period.

-The Arab League arrived in Khartoum on Tuesday evening for a three-day visit to the country.
+The Arab League delegation members arrived in Khartoum on Tuesday evening for a three-day visit to the country.

 The delegation includes the Plenipotentiary Minister Zein El Sabban and the Director of the Department of the Horn of Africa and Sudan at the Arab League.